zcomputerwiz/chives-blockchain-gui/CONTRIBUTING.md

 # Introduction

-Welcome to the chives-light-wallet project!
+Welcome to the chives-wallet project!
 We are happy that you are taking a look at the code for Chives, a proof of space and time cryptocurrency.

 A lot of fascinating new cryptography and blockchain concepts are used and implemented here.